Prasiolite - Prase quartz, green or hyaline

 Spiritual benefits

 In crystal healing, green crystals are a source of emotional healing.
-Prasiolite can help restore self-confidence and stability of a renewed inner balance.
-This sensitive stone works to soothe our feelings without numbing them, by fostering a new sense of self-awareness—one that is both clear and —which helps us grow as human beings.
+Prasiolite can help restore self-confidence and the stability of a renewed inner balance.
+This sensitive stone works to soothe our feelings without numbing them, by fostering a new sense of self-awareness—one that is both clear and warm—which helps us grow as human beings.

 Day by day